Definizione di Present Perfect Tense ed esempi

 Se l’ultima sillaba del verbo è accentata, finisce solo con una consonante, contiene un suono vocale breve (non un dittongo), l’ultima consonante del verbo si raddoppia.
 Per esempio:

-Se il verbo termina con la lettera –preceduta da consonante, la “y” sparisce e devi scrivere –ied.
+Se il verbo termina con la lettera –y preceduta da consonante, la “y” sparisce e devi scrivere –ied.
 Per esempio:

-Se il verbo termina con la lettera –preceduta da vocale, non cambia assolutamente niente rispetto alla normale costruzione del simple past.
+Se il verbo termina con la lettera –y preceduta da vocale, non cambia assolutamente niente rispetto alla normale costruzione del simple past.
 Per esempio:

 Attenzione a non confondere i verbi irregolari che finiscono con –y.
 Per esempio: